 Another issue for Germans is the famous “How are you” question.
 While used by native speakers of English as a formal means to start a conversation, Germans tend to take the question at face value.
 As a consequence, they may reveal too much personal information when a simple “I’m good, how are you?” is all that may be expected.

-Scales of formality
+Scales of formality in intercultural communication

 For practical purposes, Mandy suggested using a scale of formality.
 Cultures tend to fall closer to one or the other side of the spectrum, ranging from very informal to highly formal.
 She gave Russian as an example for a very formal culture and Finnish as a very informal one, based on her own experience at the workplace.

 As a practical example of different expectations in intercultural communication, Mandy presented an encounter between an Englishwoman named Sylvia and her Chinese friend Min (see Chia Suan Chong’s example in Successful International Communication).
 Sylvia approached Min with the words,”You won’t believe what happened to me!”, to which Min did not react, but waited.
 Sylvia was offended by that, seeing that he obviously wasn’t interested and stopped talking to him.
 Min was puzzled because he did not understand what he had done wrong.

 This illustrates how the British stereotype of underlying messages and vagueness may play out, but it is also an example of a clash between a high-context and a low-context culture.
 While Sylvia was not only interested in the factual aspect of what had happened to her, but also in the emotional dimension (expecting Min to be curious and excited on her behalf), Min just waited to hear what had actually happened (the facts).
 He wasn’t interested in the context of the information, his conversation with Sylvia, but waited for her to get straight to the point.
 Min obviously comes from a low-context-culture, whereas Sylvia comes from a high-context-culture.